 Just because someone is a Photographer extraordinaire doesn’t mean they are a good fit for your engagement session.
 They may be great at shooting a birthday party, but are they good at shooting a dinner engagement?

 Explain to your ideal vendor what type of event or wedding you plan to have.
 This helps them understand if they are a good fit for you.
 If you want a beach wedding with a sunset atmosphere, ask if he or she has experience with that.
-If you plan to have an outdoor event, ask if he or she has experience with natural light.
+Should you plan to have an outdoor event, ask if he or she has experience with natural light.
 Maybe they have tons of experience with indoor shooting and not as much with outdoor.
-You want to know that.
+That’s something you want to know that.
 You want to see galleries of similar weddings or events.

 4 – Check For Emotion And Key Moments In Images